-According to the IUCN it’s officially “threatened."
+According to the IUCN, it’s a “threatened” species.
 It comes from the forests of Sumatra.
-It’s not actually one big flower; it’s thousands upon thousands of little male and female flowers.
-These exude oils, while the center collects heat.
-The heat plus the oils create the smell that attracts the beetles that pollinate the flower.
+It’s not actually one big flower, but thousands upon thousands of little male and female flowers.
+These exude oils while the center collects heat.
+The heat causes the oils to create the smell that attracts the beetles that pollinate the flower.
 In case you were wondering, a mature plant can weigh 200 pounds.

 2. Elephant-Foot Yam

 About the Plant: Guess who this cute little guy is related to?
 Yep, the Corpse Flower.
 Not only are they related, but they also share many characteristics.
 For example, this guy also smells like a corpse.
 These elephant-foot yams vary in color, as well.
 Some are pure white.